astreum/whitepaper/README.md

 Fusion is an application platform running on the Astreuos Blockchain.

-The Fusion Language is a functional postfix programming language for developing Fusion Applications.
+The Fusion Language is a postfix programming language for developing Fusion Applications.

 The Fusion Virtual Machine(FVM) is the native runtime for Fusion Machine Code(FMC) and has an interface to Astreuos Accounts.